Go for a short run, just far enough to

 To explore what’s around you and inside of you too.

-What are you without the outside, that space, the environment even the universe
+What are you without the outside, that space, the environment even the

 And what is the outside if it didn’t have you